Table of Contents

 Delete a file from the Player’s SD card to reset all Settings on your Player.
 This will force the system to apply the default settings.

 IMPORTANT: If your Player requires some special network configuration to get online, you will lose Internet connectivity.
-This might render the Player unreachable, and you might end up going on-site and performing a manual configuration.
+This might render the Player unreachable, and you might go on-site and perform a manual configuration.

 For Regular Users